Creating a community for women, minorities, and marginalized groups

 Welcome to our Women in Music Technology website!
 This is the first student organization in the Georgia Tech Center for Music Technology, an international state-of-the-art research center that focuses on digital signal processing, acoustics, interactive system design, and robotics.
 Our goal is to encourage more women to join this awesome field of study, and to highlight the often unsung role of women and minorities in music technology.

 Here is a detailed story of the creation of the organization and its first year.
 We hope you will enjoy this collection of articles, stories, events, pictures and people about Women in Music Tech!

-We’d like to warmly thank our sponsors and collaborators, who made all our actions possible thanks to their support:
+We’d like to warmly thank our current and former sponsors and collaborators, who made all our actions possible thanks to their support.

 The Women in Music Tech charter

 September 16, 2016 (v1.0)

 Women in Music Tech (WiMT) is an organization which aims at (1) attracting more women into the Music Technology Program at Georgia Tech Center for Music Technology (GTCMT) to get closer to parity, and (2) providing both women and men with a safe and respectful environment at GTCMT.
 Here is a set of fundamental goals that should guide the organization in its actions:

 - Get more women recruited in the program at both grad and undergrad levels (in percentage of total students >15%), and ensure a sustainable growth.